How Much Does a Tankless Water Heater Cost? [2023 Data]

 How to Determine Which Size Tankless Water Heater You Need

-Before choosing a tankless water heater, you should ensure it has the proper flow rate that you’ll need to accommodate the appliances in your home.
+Before choosing a tankless water heater, you should ensure it has the proper flow rate to accommodate the appliances in your home.
 A tankless water heater works by heating water on demand, so it should be fast enough to simultaneously heat as many appliances and faucets as you might need.
 An average home needs 5.5 to 7.5 GPM to supply enough hot water at one time.

 To determine what size of tankless water heater you’ll need, add up the total GPM output for all the appliances you think you might need to run simultaneously.
 Here are some basic appliance outputs to reference when calculating the GPM capacity necessary for your home: